awsdocs/amazon-aurora-user-guide/doc_source/monitoring-cloudwatch.md

 # Monitoring Amazon Aurora metrics with Amazon CloudWatch<a name="monitoring-cloudwatch"></a>

 Amazon CloudWatch is a metrics repository\.
 The repository collects and processes raw data from Amazon Aurora into readable, near real\-time metrics\.
-For a complete list of Amazon Aurora metrics sent to CloudWatch, see [Amazon RDS dimensions and metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/rds-metricscollected.html) in the *Amazon CloudWatch User Guide*\.
+For a complete list of Amazon Aurora metrics sent to CloudWatch, see [Metrics reference for Amazon Aurora](https://docs.aws.amazon.com/en_us/AmazonRDS/latest/AuroraUserGuide/metrics-reference.html)\.

 By default, Amazon Aurora automatically sends metric data to CloudWatch in 1\-minute periods\.
 Data points with a period of 60 seconds \(1 minute\) are available for 15 days\.
 This means that you can access historical information and see how your web application or service is performing\.